Venus: Craters

-Almost a thousand impact craters on Venus are evenly distributed across its surface.
+There are almost a thousand impact craters on Venus, evenly distributed across its surface.
 On other cratered bodies, such as Earth and the Moon, craters show a range of states of degradation.
 On the Moon, degradation is caused by subsequent impacts, whereas on Earth it is caused by wind and rain erosion.
 On Venus, about 85% of the craters are in pristine condition.
 The number of craters, together with their well-preserved condition, indicates the planet underwent a global resurfacing event 300–600 million years ago, followed by a decay in volcanism.
 Whereas Earth's crust is in continuous motion, Venus is thought to be unable to sustain such a process.
 Without plate tectonics to dissipate heat from its mantle, Venus instead undergoes a cyclical process in which mantle temperatures rise until they reach a critical level that weakens the crust.
 Then, over a period of about 100 million years, subduction occurs on an enormous scale, completely recycling the crust.

 Venusian craters range from 3 to 280 km in diameter.
 No craters are smaller than 3 km, because of the effects of the dense atmosphere on incoming objects.
 Objects with less than a certain kinetic energy are slowed so much by the atmosphere that they do not create an impact crater.
 Incoming projectiles less than 50 m in diameter will fragment and burn up in the atmosphere before reaching the ground.

 Internal structure

-Without seismic data or knowledge of its moment of inertia, little direct information is available about the internal structure and geochemistry of Venus.
-The similarity in size and density between Venus and Earth suggests they share a similar internal structure: a core, mantle, and crust.
+Without data from reflection seismology or knowledge of its moment of inertia, little direct information has been available about the internal structure and geochemistry of Venus.
+The similarity in size and density between Venus and Earth suggests that they share a similar internal structure: a core, mantle, and crust.
 Like that of Earth, the Venusian core is most likely at least partially liquid because the two planets have been cooling at about the same rate, although a completely solid core cannot be ruled out.
 The slightly smaller size of Venus means pressures are 24% lower in its deep interior than Earth's.
 The predicted values for the moment of inertia based on planetary models suggest a core radius of 2,900–3,450 km.
-This is in line with the first observation-based estimate of 3,500 km.
+There is now an estimate of 3,500 km from the moment of inertia based on the rate of axial precession, measured between 2006 and 2020.

+The crust of Venus is estimated to be 40 kilometers thick on average and at most 65 kilometers thick.

 The principal difference between the two planets is the lack of evidence for plate tectonics on Venus, possibly because its crust is too strong to subduct without water to make it less viscous.
 This results in reduced heat loss from the planet, preventing it from cooling and providing a likely explanation for its lack of an internally generated magnetic field.
 Instead, Venus may lose its internal heat in periodic major resurfacing events.